General Psychology, Master of Science with a Concentration in ABA (M.S.)

 Information About the Master’s Degree

-There are two Master’s Degrees in General Psychology: one in Experimental Psychology which requires a thesis, and one for those who seek the educational requirements to pursue ABA Certification.
+There are two Master’s Degrees in General Psychology: this program is for those who seek the educational requirements to pursue ABA Certification, and there is another one in Experimental Psychology which requires a thesis (more information on that program here).

 Information About the ABA Concentration (Within the General Psychology M.S.
 Degree)